John Miller (journalist and author): Journalism

 "After seventy-five years of the grossest tyranny that prevented the emergence of a civic society, shattered institutions and attitudes associated with property and law, Russia is on the move.
-The rise from the wreckage of Communism is gradual and painful, but it is happening.”
+The rise from the wreckage of Communism is gradual and painful, but it is happening."

 Miller quit his career as a journalist in 1987, his last job having been a short stint with the Sunday Times.

 Public service

 On retirement, Miller and family moved to Southwold where he served as town councillor for 14 years before becoming mayor in 2002.
-He has also served as a Foreign Office national observer of elections in Russia, in 1993, 1995 and 1996, in the Ukraine in 1994 and in Kazakhstan in 1996.
+He has also served as a Foreign Office national observer of elections in Russia, in 1993, 1995 and 1996, in Ukraine in 1994 and in Kazakhstan in 1996.

 Writing career

 Miller collaborated on several books, including The Falklands Conflict and The Sinking of the Wilhelm Gustloff with Christopher Dobson and Ronald Payne, and On The Day We Almost Bombed Moscow with Christopher Dobson.

 Miller's Mikhail Gorbachev and the End of Soviet Power was published in 1993.
 His novel The Chamdo Raid is set in Tibet.
 His is the author of two local books: The Best of Southwold and Southwold in Old Photographs.
 His book Spunyarns about the wonderful world of a beach hut in Southwold, appeared in December 2012.